MyQubicEmotion/Qvault_Proposals/README.md

-# Qvault_Proposals
+# Qvault_Proposal
-Strategic proposals to strengthen the Qubic Capital project
+Strategic proposal to strengthen the Qubic Capital project

 ## Proposal to trade PULSE SHARES for Qcaps

-##About Pulse
+## About Pulse
-Pulse is a 6-digit lottery smart contract on qubic that will generate revenues for holders.
+pulse is a 6-digit lottery smart contract on qubic that will generate revenues for holders.
 (PULSE shareholders: 10%)